jcalpickard/jcalpickard.github.io/_compost/sociotechnical-flânerie.md

 stage: bruck
 ---

-An alternative to conventional [[ethnography]], inspired by Walter Benjamin's _The Arcades Project_.
+An alternative to ethnography, inspired by Walter Benjamin's _The Arcades Project_.
 Advocating for a slowed and sensitised attention to, e.g., technoscientific subjects, and the infrastructures and material reconfigurations of contemporary urban spaces.

 **Component practices:**
 - Walking/pedestrian mobility: Physical movement through urban spaces to capture the nuances of sociotechnical interactions.